Support #7559: Memory check issues for Sirius A

 I think we can add this as an additional piece of information rather than by changing the way we calculate this particular number.
 That way we can actually see any discrepancies between the two metrics.

-#7 Updated by Kyle Knoepfel almost 6 years ago
+#7 Updated by Kyle Knoepfel about 6 years ago

 We have addressed a number of issues related to